wl-net/arcus-k8s/README.md

 ## Adjusting configuration

 The first time you setup Arcus, new secrets will be stored in the secrets directory.
-Once you have completed ./setup-local.sh, feel free to adjust any of these secrets to your needs, and further uses of `./setup-local.sh` will not cause you to loose your secrets.
+Once you have completed `./arcuscmd.sh setup`, feel free to adjust any of these secrets to your needs, and further uses of the setup tools in `./arcuscmd.sh` will not cause you to loose your secrets.

-You can also adjust the configuration in overlays/local-production-local/, however your changes will be lost if you run `./setup-local.sh` or `./arcuscmd.sh apply`.
+You can also adjust the configuration in overlays/local-production-local/, however your changes will be lost if you run `./arcuscmd.sh apply`.

 ## Updating